ocket8888/trafficcontrol/docs/source/development/traffic_ops.rst

 To prevent :ref:`to-datasource-ext` namespace collisions within Traffic Ops all :ref:`to-datasource-ext` should follow the package naming convention '``Extensions::<ExtensionName>``'

-``TrafficOpsRoutes.pm``
-"""""""""""""""""""""""
-Traffic Ops accesses each extension through the addition of a URL route as a custom hook.
-These routes will be defined in a file called ``TrafficOpsRoutes.pm`` that should be present in the top directory of your Extension.
-The routes that are defined should follow the `Mojolicious route conventions <https://mojolicious.org/perldoc/Mojolicious/Guides/Routing#Routes>`_.

-Development Configuration
-"""""""""""""""""""""""""
-To incorporate any custom :ref:`to-datasource-ext` during development set your ``PERL5LIB`` environment variable with any number of colon-separated directories with the understanding that the ``PERL5LIB`` search order is from left to right through this list.
-Once Perl locates your custom route or Perl package/class it 'pins' on that class or Mojolicious Route and doesn't look any further, which allows for the developer to override Traffic Ops functionality.

-.. [#perltest] As progress continues on moving Traffic Ops to run entirely in Go, the number of passing tests has steadily decreased.
-This means that the tests are not a reliable way to test Traffic Ops, as they are expected to fail more and more as functionality is stripped from the Perl codebase.
 .. [#integrationdb] The Traffic Ops instance *must* be using the same PostgreSQL database that the tests will use.
 .. [#existinguser] This does not need to match the name of any pre-existing user.